What is an Equity Lens?

 - American Indians and other indigenous populations

-Each administrative policy undergoing comprehensive review or being considered for the first time (new) will be reviewed by a subcommittee of the Diversity Community of Practice (DCoP).
+Each new administrative policy or any administrative policy undergoing comprehensive review will be reviewed by a subcommittee of the Diversity Community of Practice (DCoP).
 DCoP meets monthly to review proposed drafts and identify any potential for disparate impact on one or more individuals or audiences listed above.
-(See tab for the DCoP meeting schedule.)
+(See the About tab for the DCoP meeting schedule.)
 All materials should be sent to Amelious N Whyte ([email protected]) and Susan Rafferty ([email protected]) a minimum of 5 days prior to the stated meeting date/time.

 Policy Owners are welcome to invite other individuals with whom they’re consulting to consider the equity impact of the proposed documents as well.

-Outcomes from the DCoP reviews are summarized in one of two companion forms to administrative policies (see tab):
+Outcomes from the DCoP reviews are summarized in one of two companion forms to administrative policies:

 - Administrative Policy Plan (new)